-Through word of mouth, my newsletter became national, and then finally international.
+Almost entirely through word of mouth advertising, my newsletter became national, and then finally international.
 I did the interviews, wrote the articles and took the photos.
 I even typed the newsletter on my little trusty Smith Corona typewriter.
 Back then, everyone didn't have a computer.
-Now producing a newsletter is much more simple.
+Now, producing a newsletter is much simpler.

 My advice to anyone producing a newsletter.